IBM-Cloud/docs/mobile/projects_ui.md

 		* Excel Online
 		* Google Drive

 		You can also import, export, or modify the content that is in the table, if it is local, by using the buttons and selecting the content in the table.

-		 Notice: If you import data that does not match the structure of the default data, turn on the *Replace schema* slider.
+		**Note:** If you import data that does not match the structure of the default data, turn on the *Replace schema* slider.
 An example of this is a .csv file that has fewer columns than the data that is provided with your starter.

 	6. Select **Navigation** to customize the navigation actions in your app.
 This is optional because the navigation actions for many of the screens are automatically created based on the relationships of the screens.
 You can change the target screen by first selecting the screen or field that you want to navigate *from* in the Menu items list.
 Then select the screen that you want it to navigate *to* in the Target screen field.